 Information for practitioners

-All information for practitioners on integrated working and information sharing is on Czone, the website for people working in Children's Services in East Sussex.
+All information for practitioners on how services work together and more about how information sharing works is on Czone, the website for people working in Children's Services in East Sussex.

-Integrated working aims to improve communication between practitioners who work with children and young people in health, education and social care.
-Services across these areas are working more closely together so that children and families receive a better and more coordinated service.
+Services across health, education, social care and other services are working more closely together so that children and families receive a better and more coordinated service, aiming to:

-- help services for children identify whether your child needs help
+- help services for children identify if a family needs help

-- encourage professionals to provide choices about the help that is available for your child
+- encourage professionals to provide choices about the help that is available for yout family